Doneil Henry

-Doneil Jor-Dee Ashley Henry (born April 20, 1993) is a Canadian professional soccer player who currently plays for Minnesota United of Major League Soccer and the Canada national team.
+Doneil Jor-Dee Ashley Henry (born April 20, 1993) is a Canadian former professional soccer player.
+He currently serves as the Sporting Director of League1 Ontario club Simcoe County Rovers FC, with whom he is also a co-owner.

 Club career

 Early career

 Henry's parents, Beverly and Menocal Henry, moved to Canada from Jamaica.
 He started playing soccer at age 10 and played youth soccer with the Brampton Youth Soccer Club and North Mississauga SC.

 Toronto FC

 Henry joined the Toronto FC Academy in November 2008, and captained the team through two seasons in the Canadian Soccer League in 2009 and 2010.

 He appeared for Toronto FC in the 2010 Nutrilite Canadian Championship against the Vancouver Whitecaps and a 2010–11 CONCACAF Champions League qualifying match against Motagua.
 He also made his MLS debut and played in another 2010–11 CONCACAF Champions League match against Árabe Unido during the 2010 season.
 He also played in an international friendly against Bolton Wanderers.
 He signed with Toronto FC on August 26, 2010, becoming the first TFC Academy player to sign for the first team.

 On June 15, 2011, in a 0–0 away draw against New England Revolution, Henry drew high praise from Taylor Twellman who was commentating on the game.
 After coming on for Richard Eckersley in the second half against Real Salt Lake on April 28, 2012, he scored his first goal for Toronto in the 77th minute in a 3–2 away defeat.
 On August 21, the club announced that it had re-signed him to a long-term deal.
 During the 2011–12 CONCACAF Champions League, he made four appearances during the 2011 season and an appearance during the 2012 season.
 He also made two appearances in the 2012–13 CONCACAF Champions League during the 2012 season.

 Henry scored his second goal for Toronto outside the penalty box in a 2–0 home victory over rival Montreal Impact in the Canadian Championship on April 24, 2013.
 Prior to the 2014 season, he spent some time training with Premier League side West Ham United.
 After scoring mid-week in the Canadian Championship against Montreal Impact, he scored the 92nd-minute game winner against Columbus Crew in a 3–2 home victory May 31, 2014.